Families of Perfect Tensors: Abstract

 \section{Abstract}

-Perfect tensors are the tensors corresponding to the absolutely maximally entangled states, a special type of quantum states that is interested in quantum information theory.
+Perfect tensors are the tensors corresponding to the absolutely maximally entangled states, a special type of quantum states of interest in quantum information theory.
 We establish a method to compute parameterized families of perfect tensors in $(\BC^d)^{\ot 4}$ using exponential maps from Lie theory.
 With this method, we find explicit examples of non-classical perfect tensors in $(\BC^3)^{\ot 4}$.
+In particular, we answer an open question posted by {\.Z}yczkowski et al.